sabertazimi/awesome-notes/programming/functionalProgramming/functionalProgrammingBasicNotes.md

 but truly owing to pattern matching only takes 1 tuple argument Likewise, fun f () = 0 takes 1 empty tuple argument.

-Futher more, tuples is syntactic sugar for records.
+Further more, tuples is syntactic sugar for records.

 > As a whole: all functions only take 1 record argument owing to pattern matching.

 ## Tail Position, Tail expression, Tail Call and Tail Recursion

-recursive defination for Tail Position:
+recursive definition for Tail Position:

 - if E isn't in tail position, then sub expressions of E aren't in tail position
 - if E is in tail position, then some sub expressions of E are in tail position